awesome-schedule/plannable/docs/generator/README.md

 The computation of coefficient for each schedule is not very straightforward, because most of the sort options rely on the spacial and temporal correlation between pairs of meetings.
 More specifically, `compactness` and `distance` require calculation if time/distance between consecutive pairs of meetings, and `noEarly` requires us to know which meeting is the earliest one.
 Therefore, it is necessary to sort the meetings in each day by their start time.

+This part is currently implemented in the constructor of the ScheduleEvaluator

 #### Coefficient Cache

+Because it is costly to compute the coefficient for each schedule with each sort option, we created cache array for each of the already-computed option.
+This is the key to the high-responsiveness of interactive sorting.

+For example, if the sort option `distance` is enabled, then the `distance` coefficient for each schedule is computed upon generation, stored in an object called `sortCoeffCache` as Float32Array, with `distance` as its key.
+If the user alters other sort options or flip the sort direction, we can just use the cached Float32Array to do the rest of the computation, without recomputing the distance coefficient for each schedule.

 #### Coefficient Normalization

+For the `combined` sort mode, we need to combine the sort options selected by the user.
+An naive approach is to do element-wise addition on the coefficient arrays produced by each sort option.
+However, the problem is that different sort options produce values of different order of magnitudes.
+For example, the `variance` option usually produces values that is several order of magnitudes greater than that produced by the `compactness` option.

+To address this issue, we _normalize_ the coefficients produced by each sort option to range `0 - 100`, which is done by subtracting the `min`, dividing `max - min` and multiplying by 100 for each value.

 ### Sort

+#### Fisher–Yates Shuffle Algorithm

+#### Complete Sorting

+#### Floyd–Rivest Selection (Quickselect)